darioodiaz/stickJS/README.md

 - Import the lib <script src="stick.js"></script>

-- stickJS.init(0) (this is the number of the connected jotstick it can be from 0 to 3, this will put in the console if the library can get the gamepad, you must call this twice)
+- stickJS.init() (this initialize the library, connect you gamepads and watch the browser console)

-- stickJS.on("left", function(gamepad, value) {
+- stickJS.GAMEPAD_0.on("left", function(gamepad, value) {
            //your code here :D
 });

 API
 ===

-stickJS.init(gamepadNumber)
+stickJS.init()

-gamepadNumber: the number of the connected gamepad (0 if only one gamepad is connected)
+start the library to search conencted gamepad, the first connected gamepad will be mapped to GAMEPAD_0, the second GAMEPAD_1 etc (max gamepads 4).

-stickJS.on(eventName, function(gamepad, value) )
+stickJS.GAMEPAD_X.on(eventName, function(gamepad, value) )

 eventName: one of the following